LucaRota4/The_Minority_Reports/docs/introduction.md

-# Agora Documentation
+# The Minority Reports Documentation

 ## Overview

-Agora is a privacy-preserving governance platform that leverages Zama's Fully Homomorphic Encryption (FHE) technology to enable truly anonymous and secure decentralized governance.
-Built on Ethereum-compatible blockchains, Agora allows communities to create private DAO spaces where admins and owners can submit proposals and members vote anonymously while maintaining full verifiability of outcomes.
+The Minority Reports is a privacy-preserving governance platform that leverages Zama's Fully Homomorphic Encryption (FHE) technology to enable truly anonymous and secure decentralized governance.
+Built on Ethereum-compatible blockchains, The Minority Reports allows communities to create private DAO spaces where admins and owners can submit proposals and members vote anonymously while maintaining full verifiability of outcomes.

 ## Purpose

-The core purpose of Agora is to democratize governance by solving the fundamental privacy paradox in decentralized systems: how to maintain transparency in decision-making while protecting individual voter privacy.
-Traditional DAOs often require sacrificing anonymity for accountability, but Agora uses cutting-edge cryptography to provide both.
+The core purpose of The Minority Reports is to democratize governance by solving the fundamental privacy paradox in decentralized systems: how to maintain transparency in decision-making while protecting individual voter privacy.
+Traditional DAOs often require sacrificing anonymity for accountability, but The Minority Reports uses cutting-edge cryptography to provide both.

 ### Key Problems Solved
 - **Privacy vs. Transparency Trade-off**: FHE enables computation on encrypted data, allowing vote tallying without ever decrypting individual ballots